Security Attribute Modulation Protocol

 Security Attribute Modulation Protocol (SAMP) is a protocol used to encode role-based and user-based access control attributes for transmission over a network, typically embedded in a TCP/IP or UDP/IP packet, with an application layer payload trailing afterwards.
+It is a component of the Department of Defense Intelligence Information System Network Security for Information Exchange (DNSIX) specification version 2.1.

 Sun Microsystems makes a brief mention of SAMP in their Trusted Solaris 8 administration manuals.
 In the case of Trusted Solaris 8, the Trusted Network Daemon parses SAMP headers and manages system security in conjunction with other security provisions on the system.
+It does not use the same technical specification as DNSIX 2.1, it uses the TSOL protocol (a derivative of TSIX(RE) 1.1).